terraform-aws-modules/terraform-aws-vpc/README.md

 }
 ```

+## Network Access Control Lists (ACL or NACL)

+This module can manage network ACL and rules.
+Once VPC is created, AWS creates the default network ACL, which can be controlled using this module (`manage_default_network_acl = true`).

+Also, each type of subnet may have its own network ACL with custom rules per subnet.
+Eg, set `public_dedicated_network_acl = true` to use dedicated network ACL for the public subnets; set values of `public_inbound_acl_rules` and `public_outbound_acl_rules` to specify all the NACL rules you need to have on public subnets (see `variables.tf` for default values and structures).

+By default, all subnets are associated with the default network ACL.

 ## Public access to RDS instances

 Sometimes it is handy to have public access to RDS instances (it is not recommended for production) by specifying these arguments: